-Aquaculture is the farming of fish, shellfishand aquatic plants like algae.
-One of the world's fastest growing food sectors, it already provides the planet with about half of all the fish we eat.
+Farming finfish, shellfish and aquatic plants is one of the world's fastest growing food sectors, it already provides the planet with about half of all the fish we eat.

-In Europe, aquaculture accounts for almost 20% of fish production, and directly employs some 65 000 people.
-EU aquaculture is renowned for the high standards of its products and production methods.
+In Europe, aquaculture accounts for about 20% of fish production and directly employs some 85 000 people.
+The sector is mainly composed of SMEs or micro-enterprises in coastal and rural areas.
+EU aquaculture is renowned for its high quality, sustainability and consumer protection standards.

 Strategic Guidelines for the sustainable development of EU aquaculture - COM/2013/229 [413 KB] - Communication to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions (29/04/2013)